The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Shayna Sanguinetti is a Neurologist in Port Jefferson Station, New York.
+Shayna Sanguinetti is a Neurologist practicing medicine in Port Jefferson Station, New York.
 Dr. Sanguinetti is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Opsoclonus-Myoclonus Syndrome, Migraine, Migraine with Brainstem Aura, and Seizures.
+Her clinical expertise encompasses Migraine, Opsoclonus-Myoclonus Syndrome, Migraine with Brainstem Aura, and Seizures.
+Dr. Sanguinetti is board certified in American Board Of Psychiatry & Neurology.

 What is the definition of Opsoclonus-Myoclonus Syndrome?